Topl/Knowledge-Base/docs/About/02-the-topl-whitepaper/index.md

 ---
-title: "Topl Whitepaper"
+title: "The Topl Whitepaper"
-slug: "topl-whitepaper"
+slug: "whitepaper"
-excerpt: "Access the Topl whitepaper"
+excerpt: "The Topl Whitepaper"
 ---

 # Whitepaper

 The Topl Whitepaper is presented in the following sections: